chloeekk/chloeekk.github.io/content/posts/build-an-ipo-integrated-marketing-strategy/index.md

 ---

 In the capital markets, a major IPO is not only a financial milestone for corporate fundraising, but also a high-intensity integrated marketing campaign centered on brand equity and market confidence.
-When a recovering macro environment meets a high-quality target with strong certainty, the ability to systematically convert “corporate value” into “subscription momentum” becomes a core indicator of marketing professionalism.
+When a recovering macro environment meets a high-quality target with strong certainty, the ability to systematically convert "corporate value" into "subscription momentum" becomes a core indicator of marketing professionalism.

-This article will explain what a comprehensive IPO integrated marketing plan should include.
+This article will explain what a comprehensive IPO [integrated marketing plan](https://chloevolution.com/posts/how-to-make-integrated-marketing-strategy/) should include.

 ## Evaluating the Target’s Investment Value — Why Is This IPO Worth Promoting?